 Therefore, when an individual first enters a new culture, they can find it difficult to work with their new colleagues.
 Social norms may differ hugely, increasing the risk of accidental disrespect, misunderstanding and the erosion of trust – resulting in staff attrition and lost investment.

 Intercultural training alleviates these negatives, educating learners on the correct ways in which to interact with their new teams and host-society.
-This reduces culture shock for staff posted abroad (international assignees), improving the possibility of a successful international assignment, and helps them better communicate with their colleagues, building bonds and increasing respect, trust, and ultimately, productivity.
+This reduces culture shock for staff posted abroad (international assignees), improving the possibility of a successful international assignment, and helps them better communicate with their colleagues, building bonds and increasing respect, trust, and ultimately, workplace success.

 For managers posted abroad or working in a foreign country, intercultural training allows a greater understanding of the norms typical of their host-cultures: helping them attract and identify the best local talent to ensure the long-term performance of their team.
 Retaining talent is aided too – international assignees that have better experiences abroad are more likely to remain with their employer after their assignment concludes and they return home.